 By Emily Nipps

-Looking for the most fun things to do in Tampa?
+Looking for fun things to do in Tampa?
 Here's a guide of the experiences you must have in the Tampa Bay area.

 1. Order a Cuban sandwich at the Columbia Restaurant